Dr. Betty Hall, DVM

 I am the founder of Canyon Creek Animal Hospital.
 I graduated from U.C.
 Davis with a bachelors in Zoology in 1986, and then received my DVM degree from U.C.
 Davis Veterinary Medical School in June of 1990.
 I absolutely love taking care of dogs and cats – it never gets boring.
 I can’t imagine doing anything else as a career.

-I live with a total of "3" kids: Riley, a one year old Golden Retriever; Sydney, a previously feral cat who has tamed up rather nicely and has finally stopped destroying my house; and Drake, an orange tabby that my husband and I rescued.
+I live with a total of “2” furry kids: Riley, a five year old Golden Retriever; and Drake, an orange tabby that my husband and I rescued.

-I got married to my husband, Ken, in July 2009, and have a five year old son named C.J.
+I got married to my husband, Ken, in July 2009, and have a ten year old son named C.J.

 I received the 2005 San Diego Small Business Administration award for the Woman-Owned Business of the Year.

 In my spare time, I like to unwind playing my Playstation 3 and 4 video games, watching movies and playing legos with my son.